 Mabel's Bakery on Queen West Serves up a wide variety of pastries, baked goods, and breads.
 It's one of the best pies in Toronto and a great place to stop in for a quick bite to eat like sandwiches.
 This mini blueberry pie was delicious.

-In addition to great pastry, Mabels also serves up some of the best fresh bread and cookies and squares.
-It’s all-around great bakery to stop into to grab a treat or even a sandwich for a picnic.
-The location on Queen street is just a shop with no seating.
+In addition to great pastry, Mabel’s also serves up some of the best fresh bread and cookies and squares.
+It’s an all-around great bakery to stop into to grab a treat or even a sandwich for a picnic.
+The location on Queen Street West is just a shop with no seating.

 Location: 1156 Queen St West and 323 Roncesvalles Avenue